KarelZe/thesis/references/obsidian/📖chapters/👶Introduction.md

 Empirical market microstructure research often requires knowledge about whether a transaction was initiated by a buyer or a seller.
 Examples include, but are not limited to, accurate calculation of effective spreads (Lightfood et. al. 1999), the identification of the components of the bid-ask spreads using methods based on a trade indicator variable (Huang / Stoll 1997) and the estimation of certain structural microstructure models (e.g. Easley et. al. 1996). (found in [[@theissenTestAccuracyLee2000]])

+This paper reviews methods based on permuting feature values or otherwise investigating the effect that changing the values of a feature has on predictions.
+Our message can be simply summarized by When features in the training set exhibit statistical dependence, permute-and-predict methods can be highly misleading when applied to the original model.
+Permutation methods are some of the oldest, most popular, and computationally convenient means of understanding complex learning algorithms.
+In this paper, we will focus primarily on three commonlyused techniques: